SebastianJ/elrond-tools/setup/README.md

 Usage: ./setup.sh [option] command
 Options:
-   --go-path        path  the go path where files should be installed, will default to /home/deploy/go --display-name   name  the display name for the node --reinstall            perform a clean / full reinstall (make sure you have backed up your keys before doing this!)
+   --go-path        path  the go path where files should be installed, will default to $GOPATH --display-name   name  the display name for the node --reinstall            perform a clean / full reinstall (make sure you have backed up your keys before doing this!)
-   --reset-database       resets the database for an existing installation --gvm                  force installation/reinstallation of gvm and go --go-version           what version of golang to install, defaults to go1.13.1 --systemd              install a systemd to manage the node process --tmux                 use tmux for starting the node --start                if the script should start the node after the setup process has completed --help                 print this help
+   --reset-database       resets the database for an existing installation --gvm                  force installation/reinstallation of gvm and go --go-version           what version of golang to install, defaults to ${default_go_version}
+   --install-systemd      install a systemd to manage the node process --systemd              use systemd for starting the node --tmux                 use tmux for starting the node --start                if the script should start the node after the setup process has completed --help                 print this help